twstrike/otr-extension-J/protocol-otr-extension-j.md

 # Off-the-Record Messaging Protocol extension J

 This document describes the J extension to the Off-the-Record protocol.
 It is based on the Off-the-Record Messaging Protocol version 3, that can be found at https://otr.cypherpunks.ca/Protocol-v3-4.0.0.html.
 This document only describes the additions to that protocol.
-The J extension is also backwards compatible using the version negotitation component of OTR - if only one peer supports J, the negotiation will simply choose version 3 instead.
+The J extension is also backwards compatible using the version negotiation component of OTR - if only one peer supports J, the negotiation will simply choose version 3 instead.

 The main goal of extension J is to update the protocol choices for OTR to more modern algorithms with larger security margins.
 The previous choices of DSA with 1024 bit keys and SHA-1 are at the end of 2015 becoming uncomfortably close to being possible to crack.